Our blogs

 Times tables have been set to reflect class targets

-Maths the children have been set activities relating to angles.
+Maths the children have been set activities relating to the difference between and sum of using graphs.

 English